schrauf/AccuracyComparer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of AccuracyComparer is to conduct Significance, Equivalence, Non-inferiority and Superiorty tests between means.
+Conduct Significance, Equivalence, Non-inferiority and Superiorty tests between mean accuracies of models, as assessed with resampling methods such as cross validations.

 Companion to work (in press):
 > Matías F. Schrauf, Gustavo de Los Campos y Sebastián Munilla.
 “Comparing genomic prediction models by means of cross validation.”
 Genomic Selection: Lessons Learned and Perspectives.
 Special topic in Frontiers in Plant Science (2021): 2648.